Kid Rock hints online he will run for U.S. Senate

 Reached by email, the musician's spokesman, Kirt Webster, referred only to Rock's Facebook page, which bore the same message.
 His music label, Warner Bros Records, also posted a website offering sales of Kid Rock for U.S. Senate merchandise.

-Born Robert James Ritchie in the Detroit suburb of Romeo, Michigan, he rose to fame in 1998 as his debut album "Devil Without a Cause" sold some 14 million copies, and he gained additional celebrity through his courtship of actress Pamela Anderson and their brief marriage in the 2000s.
+Born Robert James Ritchie in the Detroit suburb of Romeo, Michigan, he rose to fame in 1998 as his debut album "Devil Without a Cause" sold some 14 million copies.
+He gained additional celebrity through his courtship of actress Pamela Anderson and their brief marriage in the 2000s.

-While no mention was made in Wednesday's online postings about Rock's political affiliation or even in what state he would run for office, he presumably would seek to challenge Michigan's Democratic incumbent senator, Debbie Stabenow, who is up for re-election in 2018.
+While no mention was made in Wednesday's online postings about Rock's political affiliation or in which state he would run, he presumably would seek to challenge Michigan's Democratic incumbent senator, Debbie Stabenow, who is up for re-election in 2018.

-The Capitol Hill-based newspaper Roll Call reported earlier this month that Rock's name surfaced as a possible candidate at a Michigan Republican Party convention, though no official decisions were announced.
+The Capitol Hill-based newspaper Roll Call reported that Rock's name surfaced as a possible candidate earlier this month during a state Republican Party convention in Michigan, which Trump carried in the 2016 presidential race, though no official decisions were announced.

+Stabenow seemed to shrug off the prospect of a political challenge from Rock, saying in a Twitter post: "I know we both share a love of music.
+I concede he's better at playing guitar and I'll keep doing what I do best: fighting for Michigan."

 According to Roll Call, Rock endorsed Republican Mitt Romney for president in 2012 and initially supported Ben Carson for the Republican nomination in 2016 but switched to Trump when the former reality-TV star became the party's nominee.